 - leads to (or may lead to) significant population movements or disruption in consequence;

-- There is imminent and real danger of an armed conflict situation arising, as defined above; or
+- The area is charatirised as fragile (see above definition) and there is imminent and real danger of an armed conflict situation arising, as defined above; or

 Thefollowing criteria are applied for the nomination and selection of potential prize-winners: